Minding the gaps

 Spear thrower ST

-The ST score that GURPS/DFRPG hands a spear thrower is the ST score of the selected projectile, so I’ve stuck with that rule for my new projectiles.
+The ST score that GURPS/DFRPG hands a thrower is the ST score of the selected projectile, so I’ve stuck with that rule for my new projectiles.
 (Exception: the games’ dart + atlatl combo lowers ST by 1; I don’t know why that should be, but I’ve left it unchanged in my tables.)

-However, the ST required to use a spear thrower should arguably be higher than the ST required to throw the same projectile by hand, to account for the projectile’s weight and the throwing tool’s weight.
+However, the ST required to use a thrower should arguably be higher than the ST required to throw the same projectile by hand, to account for the projectile’s weight and the throwing tool’s weight.
 If I were to change my tables to reflect this, I’d go with this house rule:

 Spear thrower damage